New Jersey Criminal Lawyer Discusses Drug Possession Penalties

 If you’re in a motor vehicle, they’re going to give you a ticket.
 They’re going to give you a summons.
 That summons in a motor vehicle, actually carries a two-year suspension of your driving privileges, which is a longer time period than if you are found guilty of a criminal charge.

-The disorderly persons offense, the 2C:36 violation, which is what you’d be charged with simple possession, is six months driver’s license suspension.
+The disorderly persons offense, the 2C:36 violation, which is what you’d be charged with simple drug possession, is six months driver’s license suspension.
 The motor vehicle suspension is actually much more serious, but all that can be vitiated by a successful application process for a conditional discharge.